yunbinmo/tp/docs/DeveloperGuide.md

 2. `AddCommand#execute(Model model)` --> Checks for duplication , validate each information and store to library

-Given below is an example usage scenerio and how the AddCommand behaves at each step.
+Given below is an example usage scenario and how the AddCommand behaves at each step.

 Step1.
-The user launches the application and execute `add -r c/1 i/1 sd/22-03-2022 ed/ 22-03-2032`
+The user launches the application and executes `add -r c/1 i/1 sd/22-03-2022 ed/ 22-03-2032`

 Step2.
 The `LogicManager` receives the input from `UI#MainWindow` and calls `AddressBookParser#parseCommand()`, and determine that it is an Add Command.